Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 Outlier detection is also essential, especially to detect these students with difficulties or irregular learning processes so that the teacher can adjust the learning methods to their needs.

 In the following plot, we can observe the student score as a function of student engagement.
-The minimum score is 0, and the maximum is 10, and the engagement is measured by the number of times a student interacts with the material that day.
+The minimum score is 0, and the maximum is 10.
+The engagement is measured by the number of times a student interacts with the material that day.

-As we can see, there are two outliers selected with the orange circles.
+As we can see, two outliers were selected with the orange circles.

-Regarding the student on the top-right side, although he has a good score (around 9), he needs to study eight times more than most of the students that get that mark.
+Regarding the student on the top-right side, although he has a good score (around 9), he needs to study eight times more than most students who get that mark.
 This might indicate different things such as concentration problems or addiction to study, and the teacher should look at this student.

 There is another one on the bottom-left side.
-This is a student that although he studies the same amount of time as many of his classmates, he does not get to pass the exam and even gets a bad score (around 1).
-Looking at the other students with the same engagement (around 300), we observe that most of them get to pass the exam.
+This student studies the same amount of time as many of his classmates.
+However, he does not pass the exam and gets a bad score (around 1).
+Looking at the other students with the same engagement (around 300), we observe that most get to pass the exam.
 This could indicate that this student has learning difficulties, and the teacher should also study this case.

-Overall, any case that is located far from the point massing should be reviewed as this person has a different learning process from the rest of the classmates and could indicate different learning problems.
+Overall, any case located far from the point massing should be reviewed as this person has a different learning process from the rest of the classmates and could indicate different learning problems.

 Learning analytics is also used to predict scores and dropout probabilities.